MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Stop-ClusterNode.md

 ## DESCRIPTION

-The **Stop-ClusterNode** cmdlet stops the Cluster service on a node in a failover cluster.
-If stopping the node brings the cluster below quorum, the operation is not permitted.
-To stop the cluster, use the **Stop-Cluster** cmdlet instead.
+The `Stop-ClusterNode` cmdlet stops the Cluster service on a node in a failover cluster.
+If stopping the node brings the cluster below quorum, the operation isn't permitted.
+To stop the cluster, use the `Stop-Cluster` cmdlet instead.

 Note: This cmdlet cannot be run remotely without Credential Security Service Provider (CredSSP) authentication on the server computer.